Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

 • Recurring delays in registering a charge on behalf of Lloyds Delays or failure to register the Lloyds charge may result in referral to external lawyers of Lloyds to complete outstanding requirements.

-• Lloyds may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.
+• Lloyds may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

 • Is there a fee to be reinstated onto the Lloyds conveyancing panel?